gabac1/refactor_vba_code/README.md

             tickerIndex = tickerIndex + 1
         End If
 ```
-) The original code might be less “clever”, but the straight forward logic of it can lead to higher adaptability under various scenarios.
+) The original code might be less “clever”, but the straightforward logic of it can lead to higher adaptability under various scenarios.